raspberrypilearning/octapi-calculating-pi/en/step_9.md

     total_inside += inside
 ```

-+ Then, you can calculate the value of Pi, just as you did in the standalone version, except that you need to multiply `no_of_points` by `no_of_jobs` as you have renamed the variable:
++ Then, you can calculate the value of π, just as you did in the standalone version, except that you need to multiply `no_of_points` by `no_of_jobs` as you have renamed the variable:

 ```python
 total_no_of_points = no_of_points * no_of_jobs